RohitEdathil/SentenceGenerator/readme.md

 # API

-api.py is a REST like interaction with the program.
+api.py provides an API interaction with the models.